 Look folks, I'm really sorry about this, but here's the situation.
 This entry is having a hard time finishing itself up, but in the meantime other entries on this same page are ready and have been tapping their shoes for weeks waiting to be published.
 So really I'm very sorry, but we're going to have to let this entry go out half-dressed so the show can go on.
 I'm sure you've been in a similar situation yourself, in seventh-grade choir, say, so you'll understand.

 There are actually two competing definitions of annuitant.
 According to some it is a person entitled to receive benefits from an annuity.
 According to others it is a person who does.
 If you google on annuitant alone, you get (I mean I just got) a bit under a million hits.
 If you add the search term definition, you still get 300,000.
 Under the circumstances, it's almost surprising there isn't greater disagreement on the meaning.
 Oh wait, there's more.
 An annuitant is also a formally retired U.S. intelligence officer who is still on the government's payroll and available for assignments.
 For when you want to bring back Sean Connery for a special assignation, I guess, or something like that.

 Checking around, I find the word in an inspirationally titled softcover from 1974: My Purpose Holds: Reactions and Experiences in Retirement of TIAA-CREF Annuitants (by Mark H. Ingraham with the collaboration of James M. Mulanaphy).
 An interesting feature of this title is that the subtitle is separated from the short title by an explicit colon.
 Okay, I looked inside.
 It contains a lot of quotes from retirees describing what their lives are like.

-Lord forgive me for ever claiming that anodize meant ``electroplate,'' which sounds similar but means just about the opposite.
+Lord forgive me for ever claiming that anodize meant ``electroplate,'' which sounds similar but means almost the opposite.